 • Sincerely desire to participate in a program of civic education and summer employment and be willing and able to work a full time schedule in a nonprofit, business or government organization, with placement at the Foundation’s discretion;

-• Be committed to full time employment during the Fellowship period, to interacting in a positive manner with other program Fellows and staff at the assigned workplace;
+• Be committed to full time employment during the Internship period, to interacting in a positive manner with other program Interns and staff at the assigned workplace;

-• Be committed to completing the full duration of the program; (vacation time is considered) Intermittent days off are discouraged.
+• Be committed to completing the full duration of the program; (pre-arranged vacation time is considered) Intermittent days off are discouraged.

-• Be aware that while he/she will be placed at a position most closely proximate to his/her home, every Friday all Fellows will be required to physically attend a program in Wheeling, WV; and,
+• Be aware that while he/she will be placed at a position most closely proximate to his/her home, every Friday all Interns will be required to physically attend a program in Wheeling, WV; and,

 • Have the long-term personal goal of returning to the Upper Ohio Valley upon graduation.

-Please review the Community Leader Internship Program Student Guidelines for detailed information on the program’s purpose, time-frame, compensation, and work expectations: student guidelines 2019
+Please review the Community Leader Internship Program Student Guidelines for detailed information on the program’s purpose, time-frame, compensation, and work expectations.

 Unless you have previously engaged with our scholarship software, please note that when you first access the online application, you will need to create a user name and password.
 This enables you to work on your application as you are able.
 To return to an application that you previously started, use the appropriate link above, then enter your user name and password.
 Please be certain to make note of your user name and password as you will need that information to return to your application.
 When you have completed your application, be certain to click the submit button at the end of the application.
 You should receive an e-mail confirmation indicating that we have received your application.
 There is no need to contact our office if you receive the submission confirmation email (check your spam filters).